Ding-Fan/card-rail/README.md

 - **Local-First**: All data is stored locally first, then optionally synced
 - **Conflict Resolution**: The sync system handles conflicts by using timestamp-based resolution
 - **Privacy**: Only you can access your synced notes using your passphrase
+- **Mobile-Optimized**: Sync success flows to dedicated pages instead of modal dialogs
+- **Subtle Auto-Sync**: Background sync with minimal UI disruption - no flashing buttons
+- **Smart Status**: Clear sync indicators with last sync time and auto-sync status

+### Sync User Experience

+The sync feature is designed with mobile-first principles:

+1. **Clean Setup Flow**: Generate or enter a passphrase with clear validation
+2. **Success Page**: After enabling sync, navigate to a dedicated success page with passphrase backup instructions
+3. **Subtle Indicators**: Auto-sync runs quietly in the background with a small pulsing dot indicator
+4. **Manual Sync**: The "Sync Now" button only shows loading state when manually triggered
+5. **Last Sync Time**: Always visible with human-readable relative time formatting

 ### Troubleshooting